Layoffs begin as aviation collapse due to coronavirus hits state aerospace companies

 “We are not able to sustain people with no work,” he said.
 And if the dire airline slump continues for months, he said, “our survival is in question.”

-“This is our 5oth year.
+“This is our 50th year.
 I’m looking forward to being in our 51st.
 It’s a tough one right now,” Yerbic said.

-Two of the state’s better-positioned aerospace companies — Janicki Industries of Sedro-Woolley and Electroimpact of Mukilteo, which design and build aerospace tooling and manufacturing equipment — are OK for now but worried about a longer term downturn.
+Two of the state’s better-positioned aerospace companies — Janicki Industries of Sedro-Woolley and Electroimpact of Mukilteo, which design and build aerospace tooling and manufacturing equipment — are OK for now, but worried about a longer-term downturn.

 Janicki, which employs about 700 people in Sedro-Woolley, currently has mostly defense and space contracts and no Boeing commercial jet work, said company president John Janicki.
 Firms doing defense work are classified as essential businesses and can remain open.